sywangyi/kernel-builder/README.md

 ### Docker

-Addtionally we provide a [Dockerfile](./Dockerfile) that relieve you from the need to install nix on your machine and enable you to build the kernel using a docker container.
+Additionally we provide a [Dockerfile](./Dockerfile) that relieve you from the need to install Nix on your machine and enable you to build the kernel using a docker container.

 ```bash
 # ../